Citi/parfun/docs/source/tutorials/quickstart.rst

 In addition to the partitioning function, the ``@parallel`` decorator requires a combining function (``combine_with``).

-The library provides useful partitioning and combining functions to deal with :ref:`collections <section-collections>` and :ref:`Pandas dataframes <section-dataframes>`.
+The library provides useful partitioning and combining functions to deal with :ref:`Python lists <section-lists>` and :ref:`Pandas dataframes <section-dataframes>`.